carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 ```
 {: .output}

-Save and knit the document to see how citations and references have changed.
+Save and render the document to see how citations and references have changed.
 This same process could be followed for any citation style required by the university, the journal or conference you are planning to submit your manuscript to.

 > ## Challenge 9.2 - Changing the Citation Style
 >